Police: At least 7 dead in Bangladesh blast; cause unknown

-DHAKA, Bangladesh (AP) — At least seven people died and dozens were injured in an explosion in Bangladesh’s capital Sunday.
+DHAKA, Bangladesh (AP) — At least seven people died and dozens were injured in an explosion Sunday in Bangladesh’s capital.

 But authorities could not determine the nature of the explosion that damaged vehicles and surrounding buildings, the police and fire department said.